rizwanahmed786508/diabetes-prediction-system/Diabetes_Prediction_System/README.md

 Building this project reinforced several practical lessons that go beyond textbook machine learning:

-* **Data preprocessing is where most of the real work lives.** The PIMA dataset looks clean at a glance, but the invalid zero-values in Glucose, BMI, and Insulin are a reminder that "no missing values" in a `.isnull()` check doesn't mean the data is actually complete — domain knowledge matters as much as code.
+* **Data preprocessing is where most of the real work lives.** The PIMA dataset looks clean at a glance — `.isnull().sum()` reports zero missing values — but the invalid zero-values in Glucose, BMI, and Insulin are a reminder that a clean-looking null check doesn't mean the data is actually complete.
+Domain knowledge matters as much as code.
+* **Unseeded randomness can be misleading.** Training Random Forest without a fixed `random_state` meant its accuracy happened to exactly match Logistic Regression in one run — a coincidence that could easily be mistaken for a real result unless you rerun the notebook and see the number move.
 * **Model comparison is not just about picking the highest number.** Evaluating Logistic Regression, Random Forest, and KNN side by side made it clear that a small accuracy gap can hide a meaningful difference in robustness and generalization, especially on a dataset this size.
 * **Healthcare ML carries different stakes than a typical Kaggle competition.** A false negative (telling a diabetic patient they're low-risk) is a fundamentally different kind of error than a false positive — this reframed how I think about which metric to optimize for.
 * **Deployment surfaces problems a notebook never will.** Getting the trained model and scaler into a Streamlit app — matching input formats, handling edge cases in user input — required a different kind of rigor than training the model itself.